microsoft/vscode-docs/docs/containers/quickstart-python.md

 ## Add Docker files to the project

 1. Open the project folder in VS Code.
-2. Open the Command Palette (`kb(workbench.action.showCommands)`) and use **Docker: Add Docker Files to Workspace...** command:
+2. Open the Command Palette (`kb(workbench.action.showCommands)`) and use the **Docker: Add Docker Files to Workspace...** command:

     ![Add Dockerfile to a Python project](images/quickstarts/python-add-python.png)
 3. When the prompt appears, select **Python: Django**, **Python: Flask**, or **Python: General** as the app type.
 For this tutorial, we will select **Python: Django**.
 4. Select either **Yes** or **No** when prompted to include [Docker Compose](https://docs.docker.com/compose/) files.

-5. Enter the relative path to the app’s entry point.
+5. Enter the relative path to the app's entry point.
 This excludes the workspace folder you start from.
 According to [official Django documentation](https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project), this path is commonly `manage.py` (root folder) or `subfolder_name/manage.py`.
 According to [official Flask documentation](https://flask.palletsprojects.com/en/1.1.x/api/), this is the path to where you create your Flask instance.

 >**Tip**: You may also enter the path to a folder name as long as this folder includes a `__main__.py` file.

 6. If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
 Django defaults to port 8000 while Flask defaults to port 5000, however, any unused port will work.

-7. With all this information, the Docker extension creates the following files:
+7. With all of this information, the Docker extension creates the following files:

     - A `Dockerfile`.
 To learn more about Intellisense in this file, refer to the [overview](/docs/containers/overview.md).